Karam-Sabbagh/PhiziBox/README.md

 press s for small circles(made them just for fun they are really laggy in big numbers)

-and you can hold some bodies with mouse left click
+and you can hold some bodies with mouse left click on the body

-you can delete bodies with mouse right click
+you can delete bodies with mouse right click on the body